 This draft is being prepared for the Population Division of the Department of Economic and Social Affairs of the United Nations.
 Preparation of the manual is a component of the Development Account project (ROA 167) “Strengthening capacity of national policy analysis in the social and economic sectors of developing countries in the production and use of National Transfer Accounts (NTA)”.

+When reviewing your tables, I found out, however, that the SNA data that you

+are referring to in the <Ch_4_NTA_and_the_MacroEconomy.V3.docx> and <Macro

+control based on Netherlands 2008.v3a.xlsx> files are NOT Netherlands data.

+They are "constructed"(not real) SNA figures, as contained in the tables of

+the 2008 SNA.
+I therefore suggest that you change the reference in Chapter 4

+to something like "SNA figures (not data) as included in the 2008 SNA".

+From Jan von Tongeren

 4.1 Introduction

 The purpose of this chapter is to explain how NTA aggregate flows can be constructed using data from the System of National Accounts (SNA).
 This is very important because it insures consistency with SNA the mainstay for describing the aggregate economy.
 NTA and SNA have different purposes and conceptual frameworks, however.
 Some NTA variables, particularly related to private transfers, have no direct counterpart in SNA.
 Many NTA flows are identical to or can be can be constructed from SNA data.